 Collaborate.
 Innovate.
 Be Inspired.

-HGI offers programs designed to give individuals the knowledge, skills and tools they need to create a culture of innovation, inclusivity and collaboration that will advance their organization, business and/or community of practice.
+HGI offers online programs designed to give individuals the knowledge, skills and tools they need to create a culture of innovation, inclusivity and collaboration that will advance their organization, business and/or community of practice.

 “Among many pieces of strong content, the biggest value was the local connections with Haida leaders and community members; their honesty and openness with us - their stories were grounding and let us get a glimpse at what the future might be.”

 “Haida people have had an intrinsic connection with this land for thousands of years.
 The work of our ancestors is present in the forest today and we continue our struggle to protect these sacred workplaces and the forests that contain them.
 The forests, lands and waters of Haida Gwaii have much to teach about a sustainable connection between human beings and the nature world.
 The Council of the Haida Nation supports […] educational programs that bring students from across Canada to experience the uniqueness of Haida Gwaii and Haida culture”